devwithzachary/presentations/workshop-serverless-with-huawei/deck.md

 <!--

-Most basic example of functions
+So heres a super basic example of a function, we are taking the event object, logging it and sending back some basic json success message.

-event: JSON-format event object passed by the caller.
+event: JSON-format event object passed by the caller, depending on the trigger this will contain details about that trigger

 context: function running context object.
 It encapsulates the log API, callback API, and environment variable object env.